DanTheServerMan/ansible/linux-roles/system-server-nfs/README.md

-system-update
+system-server-nfs
 =========

-Created to automate the update of linux in my homelab.
+Created to automate the creation of NFS servers in my homelab.
 This can be followed up with my system-mount-nfs role to configure the NFS clients.

 Requirements
 ------------